JanneMattila/www/docs/_posts/2023/11/2023-11-20-how-virtual-network-service-endpoints-work.markdown

 ---
 layout: posts
 title:  "How virtual network service endpoints work"
-image: /assets/posts/2023/11/20/how-virtual-network-service-endpoints-work/alert-list.png
+image: /assets/posts/2023/11/20/how-virtual-network-service-endpoints-work/effective-routes.png
 date:   2023-11-20 06:00:00 +0300
 categories: azure
-tags: azure security defender
+tags: azure networking routing
 ---
 _Virtual Network service endpoints_ topic has come up few times in the last month, so I decided to write a blog post about it.
-It's not a new thing but it's still something that people have missed or haven't quite understood how it works in practise.
+It's not a new thing but it's still something that people have missed or haven't quite understood how it works in practice.
-Therefore, I'll try to go it through with very concrete example.
+Therefore, I'll try to go through with very concrete example.

 From [Virtual Network service endpoints](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview) documentation: